Seb943/Smith_Waterman_Py/README.md

 - You can define the two sequences to be aligned at the beginning of the code
 - This program supports affine penalties for gap : simply define the gap penalty in the function at the very end of the script
 - Run the code, it displays the substitution matrix and the alignement, along with a couple stats

+:information_source: Please report any bug/issue in the *issues* section or directly at sebcararo@hotmail.fr (Any feedback is really appreciated :speech_balloon: :+1:).
+A :star2: is also greatly appreciated :raised_hands:. </br>